TheLandfill/cpp_cli/README.md

 When any word that can be identified as a valid subcommand shows up, the parser will then call that subcommand, add a `nullptr` to the list of non_options, then add the subcommand, and then it will then run the subcommand.
 Each subcommand has its own totally independent set of flags, but they all share the same non_options.
 This functionality is modeled after the functionality of the `git` command and its subcommands.

 ### Types the Library Can Handle
-As it currently stands, this library can handle standard types that can be converted from a char \*, which include all numeric types, std::string, and char \* (char \* has a slightly different syntax which will be discussed below).
+As it currently stands, this library can handle standard types that can be converted from a `char \*`, which include all numeric types, std::string, and `char \*`.
 To extend the library to handle other types, you need to either add a template specialization, which is what I have done for the numeric types, or overload the "=" operator to take in char \*, which is what std::string has done.

 This library, however, does not natively support bool types, as it prefers to set a variable and check if it was set or what it was set to.

-When using an argument that does not take subarguments, the variable will be set to whatever the subargument is.
+When using a `Command_Line_Var` that does not take subarguments, the variable will be set to whatever the subargument is.
 For instance, if the flag "-s" does not take arguments, it will set its corresponding variable to "s".
-Likewise, "--stop-early" will set its corresponding variable to "stop-early".
-If the argument can be stacked (such as -vvvv), then it will set its variable to "vvvv" for up to eleven stacked characters.
+Likewise, "--stop-early" will set its corresponding variable to "stop-early" or however many characters allocated if the variable is a `char *`.
+If the argument can be stacked (such as -vvvv), then it will set its variable to "vvvv".

 The default template version takes the form
 ```cpp